b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 * **Melong with three sets of three dots:** This non-standard element adds a layer of intrigue to the thangka.
 Your interpretation of the dots representing the three bundled collections of yana within the Nyingma tradition seems plausible and aligns with Rongzompa's role as a prominent figure in the lineage.
 * **Meaning of the Dhyana mudra:** This mudra symbolizes deep meditation and spiritual absorption.
 The right hand resting on the left palm with thumbs touching generally represents the union of wisdom and skillful means, essential elements for attaining enlightenment.
 This particular instantiation of the mudra is a variation, as the thumbs are not touching, which holds import, to which I am not privy.
 Given Rongzompa's role as a renowned meditation master and Scholar, who championed the primacy of contemplation, the Dhyana mudra beautifully underscores his dedication to contemplative practice and his profound understanding of the Buddhadharma.
+** **Emphasis on individual paths:** The lack of touching thumbs could symbolize the emphasis on	individual paths and unique approaches to meditation within the Nyingma tradition, championed by Rongzompa.
+Each practitioner's journey towards enlightenment unfolds uniquely, and the mudra might reflect this diversity.
+** **Openness and receptivity:** Perhaps the unjoined thumbs represent an openness and receptivity to diverse teachings and perspectives, a quality valued by Rongzompa as a scholar who embraced various Buddhist lineages.
+It could signify his emphasis on integrating different approaches into a comprehensive understanding of the Dharma.
+** **Stage of meditation:** Some interpretations suggest that variations in the Dhyana mudra can represent different stages of meditation.
+The non-touching thumbs might indicate an advanced stage where the practitioner maintains awareness without clinging to specific concepts or visualizations.
 * **Cintamani jewel:** The wish-fulfilling jewel is a powerful symbol in Tibetan Buddhism, often associated with compassion, wisdom, and the fulfillment of desires.
 Its placement at Rongzompa's feet emphasizes his ability to grant blessings and fulfill spiritual aspirations.
 * **Clusters of wildflowers and surrounding flora:** The presence of flowers could symbolize various things, such as the blossoming of spiritual realization, the vibrant nature of enlightened mind, or offerings of devotion.
 Identifying specific flowers, if possible, could offer further clues.
 * **Land formations, water-course, and cloud forms:** These elements often hold specific meanings in Tibetan Buddhist art.
 The ruggedness of the landscape might represent the challenges of the spiritual path, while the watercourse could symbolize the flow of wisdom and teachings.
 The cloud formations could signify auspiciousness or different levels of consciousness.
 * **Colors and pigments:** Tibetan Buddhist art employs a specific palette with symbolic meanings.
 For example, red often represents compassion, blue symbolizes wisdom, and white signifies purity.
 Analyzing the dominant colors in the thangka could provide further insights into its message.
+*
+You're absolutely right to point out the subtle variation in the Dhyana mudra depicted in the Rongzompa thangka.
+While the non-touching thumbs are indeed not the typical representation, their specific meaning in this context could hold significant importance.

+While I may not have immediate access to definitive knowledge about this specific variation, exploring possibilities through your insightful observation can be fascinating!
+Here are some potential interpretations:

 As an Ekayanavadin, indeed an Omnist and experiential pragmatist, I hold Rongzom in particular affection and esteem, for his diamondine stance on making no concessions to the other yana, and upholding the precedence of Mantrayana (of Secret Mantra).
 I invoke the adhishthana of Rongzom upon myself and in particular within my mindstream (that is constituted of my Body, Voice, Mind, Qualities and Activities in the esoteric denotation of the Nyingma and Bön Dzogchempa' and upon this work, indeed upon all who are touched by it, to realise and embody the esotericism of the impossible, in action.